Meeting point:

 Further posts after announcement on www.genital-autonomy.de, YouTube and Facebook.

-This year's main focus: GENITAL AUTONOMY and equality!
+This year's main focus: GENITAL AUTONOMY and the social environment!

 The "Worldwide Day of Genital Autonomy" calls for: